 Problem-Solving Process—the team considers a variety of factors to determine the needs of the student and subsequent placement in interventions

 Standards-based intervention—intervention aimed at improving a student’s performance on the standards, typically used for students who have gaps in knowledge.
-Most of these students are served in Tiers 1 or 2.
+Most of these students are provided Tier 1 academic support.

 Skills-based intervention—intervention aimed at improving performance on basic skills.
-After intense intervention, lack of improvement in basic skills may indicate the need for an evaluation for special education services at Tier 4.
+After intense intervention, lack of improvement in basic skills may indicate the need for an evaluation for special education services.

 Formative assessments—assessments conducted along with the way to help identify weaknesses that need to be addressed- results of these assessments should help “form” the instruction that follows the assessment.
 Scores earned on formative assessments may or may not be recorded as a grade since they are usually given to determine instructional needs in preparation for summative assessments.

 Summative assessments—assessments conducted at the end of period of time typically resulting in a grade or score that shows what the student as retained.
-Scores for these assessments are typically recorded as a grade for the student, or may be earned on a state-wide assessment such as the CRCT.
+Scores for these assessments are typically recorded as a grade for the student, or may be earned on a state-wide assessment such as the Georgia Milestones.

 Math Matters—weekly fluency practice provided in the regular classroom in Ware County.
-More information about Math Matters may be obtained from the Math Curriculum Specialist at Ware County, Lynn Downs (firstname.lastname@example.org).
+More information about Math Matters may be obtained from the Director of Student Achievement, Dr. Sonya Bennett (email@example.com).

-- Work with your child at home on particular skills identified through screenings.
+- Work with your child at home on particular skill deficits, including behavioral concerns, identified through screenings or through consultation with school personnel.

 - If concerns arise, request a parent conference with your child's teacher or the administration.